 7. Implementation of CSR through various channels

-- CSR programmes shall be undertaken by the Company at various work centers/ branches/ locations of HFFC to the best possible extent within the defined ambit of the identified project/ programme.
+- CSR programs shall be undertaken by the Company at various work centers/ branches/ locations of HomeFirst to the best possible extent within the defined ambit of the identified project/program.

-- HFFC may also collaborate with other companies for undertaking projects and programs or CSR activities in such a manner that the CSR Committee of the respective companies are in a position to report separately on such projects or programs.
+- HomeFirst may also collaborate with other companies for undertaking projects and programs or CSR activities in such a manner that the CSR Committee of the respective companies is in a position to report separately on such projects or programs.

-The time period over which a particular project/programme will be spread, shall depend on its nature, extent of coverage and the intended impact of the project/programme.
-By and large, it shall be ensured that the CSR programmes shall be executed in and around the areas adjoining Company’s workplace/ work centers/ branches/ locations.
+The time period over which a particular project/program will be spread shall depend on its nature, the extent of coverage and the intended impact of the project/program.
+By and large, it shall be ensured that the CSR programs shall be executed in and around the areas adjoining the Company’s workplace/ work centers/ branches/ locations.

 An amount spent towards CSR activities carried outside India shall not be considered in CSR Expenditure.

 The CSR activities shall not include any activity undertaken in pursuance of the normal course of business of the Company.